 That brings us to today, and evolving efforts to develop a plan to address this possibility; one that leaves Denver Water and water users across Colorado better prepared for such a “call” on the river.

 Lochhead is leading the charge for the creation of a “storage pool” in Lake Powell.
-This would be a pool of water, about 500,000 acre-feet – water only to be dispatched to the lower basin in times of major shortages.
+This would be a pool of water, about 500,000 acre-feet, that could be dispatched to the lower basin in times of major shortages.
 Think of it as a “reservoir within a reservoir” to be filled with contributions across the upper basin states.
 Just how it would be filled, and who would contribute how much, are complicated matters still to be worked out.

 How would this pool differ from water the upper basin already sends downstream?